lragudo/queer-christian-64ba3/src/pages/index.md

           *   **Bisexual**

               : A person emotionally, romantically or sexually

-              **attracted to more than one sex, gender or gender identity**
+              ** attracted to more than one sex, gender or gender identity**

               though not necessarily simultaneously, in the same way or to the same degree.
 People may experience this attraction in differing ways and degrees over their lifetime.
 Bisexual people need not have had specific sexual experiences to be bisexual; in fact, they need not have had any sexual experience at all to identify as bisexual.
 Sometimes used interchangeably with pansexual.

-          *   **Pansexual**
+          *   **Pansexual:**

-              : Describes someone who has the potential for emotional, romantic or sexual
+               Describes someone who has the potential for emotional, romantic or sexual

               **attraction to people of all genders**

               though not necessarily simultaneously, in the same way or to the same degree.
 People may experience this attraction in differing ways and degrees over their lifetime.
 Pansexual people need not have had specific sexual experiences to be pansexual; in fact, they need not have had any sexual experience at all to identify as pansexual.
 Sometimes used interchangeably with bisexual.

-          *   **Queer**
+          *   **Queer:**

-              : A term people often use to
+               A term people often use to

               **express a spectrum of identities and orientations**

               that are counter to the mainstream.
 Queer is often used as a catch-all to include many people, including those who do not identify as exclusively straight and/or folks who have non-binary or genderexpansive identities.
 This term was previously used as a slur, but has been reclaimed by many parts of the LGBTQ movement.

           # Sexual & Romantic Attraction